LDO Voron V0.2r1 Kit Review

 Why I Migrated to CANBus

-Eventually, I chose to migrate to a single-cable CANBus toolhead setup, not because the Umbilical was unusable, but because CANBus offered additional benefits.
+Eventually, I chose to migrate to a single-cable CANBus toolhead setup, not because the Picobilical was unusable, but because CANBus offered additional benefits.

 Contributing factors: